SurajSankarsingh/budgetly-demo/README.md

 ## .env variables

 You will need to enter your environment variables in the Netlify UI.
 You can find them in your Netlify site settings under "Build & Deploy" > "Environment".
 You can also use the Netlify CLI to set them or store in a `.env` file.
 See the [Netlify docs](https://docs.netlify.com/configure-builds/environment-variables/) for more info. the .env.example file has the variables you need to set.

+## Clerk

+Clerk is a service that handles user authentication and identity.
+You can sign up for a free account at [clerk.dev](https://clerk.dev).
+They have detailed [documentation](https://docs.clerk.dev/) on how to use their service.